 Jean Fortune Kaplan

-I am a weaver, editor, and farmer in southern Alamance County.
-I began weaving in the 1970s, after graduating from the University of North Carolina at Chapel Hill.
-Exploring varieties of creative expression, I studied weaving and tapestry techniques and attended the Penland School of Crafts.
-The several months I spent among remote villages and markets in Guatemala subsequently influenced my direction.
-I work primarily with natural fibers to create wearable art, tapestries, wall hangings, functional art, 3-dimensional hangings, and installations.
-I am a member of the Handweavers Guild of America, the American Craft Council, Alamance Arts, and Triangle Weavers and a founding member of the Alamance Artisans Guild.
+After Jean graduated from the University of North Carolina at Chapel Hill, her explorations of varieties of creative expression led to weaving and tapestry techniques and to the Penland School of Crafts.
+Travels provided new textual pleasures.
+She is a member of the Handweavers Guild of America, the American Craft Council, Alamance Arts, and Triangle Weavers and a founding member of Alamance Artisans.